openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 └── cjpm.toml
 ```

-Here, the `demo.pkg0` directory does not directly contain Cangjie code, so `demo.pkg0` is not a valid source code package.
-The `demo.pkg0.aoo` and `demo.pkg0.boo` packages directly contain Cangjie code files `aoo.cj` and `boo.cj`, but since their upstream package `demo.pkg0` is not a valid source code package, these two packages are also not valid source code packages.
+Here, the `demo.pkg0` directory does not directly contain Cangjie code, so `demo.pkg0` is not a valid source package.
+Although `demo.pkg0.aoo` and `demo.pkg0.boo` directly contain Cangjie code files `aoo.cj` and `boo.cj`, their upstream package `demo.pkg0` is not a valid source package, so these two packages are also not valid source packages.

-When `cjpm` identifies a package like `demo.pkg0` that does not directly contain Cangjie files, it will treat it as a non-source code package, ignore all its sub-packages, and print the following warning:
+When `cjpm` identifies a package like `demo.pkg0` that does not directly contain Cangjie files, it treats it as a non-source package, ignores all its sub-packages, and prints the following warning:

 ```text
 Warning: there is no '.cj' file in directory 'demo/src/pkg0', and its subdirectories will not be scanned as source code
 ```

-Therefore, if developers need to configure a valid source code package, the package must directly contain at least one Cangjie code file, and all its upstream packages must also be valid source code packages.
-Taking## Usage Examples
+Therefore, if developers need to configure a valid source package, the package must directly contain at least one Cangjie code file, and all its upstream packages must also be valid source packages.
+For the above `demo` project, to make `demo.pkg0`, `demo.pkg0.aoo`, and `demo## Usage Examples

-Taking the directory structure of the Cangjie project below as an example, this section demonstrates how to use `cjpm`.
+The following demonstrates the usage of `cjpm` using the directory structure of a sample Cangjie project.
 The corresponding source code files for this example can be found in the [Source Code](#example-source-code) section.
 The module name for this Cangjie project is `test`.

 ```text
 cj_project